Creamy Pasta and Bacon Carbonara

 Classic Italian Creamy Pasta and Bacon Carbonara recipe is creamy, cheesy, and tastes like it’s straight out of a restaurant!

-One of my all-time favorite classic Italian dishes, Pasta Carbonara, is possibly the easiest to make.
-I decided to come up with my own variation of this dish and wanted to share the recipe with you all because it turned out wonderful.
+One of my all-time favorite classic Italian dishes, Creamy Pasta and Bacon Carbonara, is possibly the easiest to make.
+I decided to come up with my own variation of this dish and wanted to share the recipe with you all because it turned out wonderful (if I do say so myself).
 I have been eating this every chance I get lately and have had a lot of fun trying all different versions at different restaurants.
 No two are ever the same!
 It is most definitely a newly discovered love of mine.
 Every bite is a creamy, salty, cheesy, bacon-y explosion in your mouth!
 Yes, I am allowed to make up words in this blog.